Boye Dendritic Cobalt Blades

 The Boye Dendritic Cobalt (BDC) Difference: A New Kind of Blade

 Boye Dendritic Cobalt is a super-performing, investment cast, non-rusting cobalt alloy.
 It excels on tough fibers like hi-tech rigging line, deck and anchor line, as well as netting.
-Because it is not a steel, it cuts aggressively and keeps cutting, is completely impervious to seawater corrosion, and is non-magnetic.
+It is completely impervious to seawater corrosion, and is non-magnetic.

 Investment Cast Blades